Weight data logger. Parse weight data from scales

 It is necessary to adjust a position and length for the second parser item.

 In the next tab, you can specify basic format options as per (Fig.8).
 If you had selected the data type "String" in the item's parameters, then the first two options allow you to remove blank spaces from a value.
 Other options are unnecessary because all our items do not have the date or time data type.

 Click the "OK" button and close the parser configuration window.
 Then click the "OK" button in the options window.

-Now that our parser is ready it is time for testing it.
+Now that our parser is ready, it is time for testing it.
 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified serial port.
-If the parser had been correctly set up, then you should see all parser items names and their values (Fig.9) in the DDE server window below.
+Check to see if you can receive a data block from the specified serial port.
+If the parser had been correctly set up, then you should see all parser items and their values (Fig.9) in the DDE server window below.

 Fig.9.
 Weight data logger.
 DDE server window.

-We are now ready for configuring of the ODBC database plug-in, that will export data to Access.
+We are now ready to configure the ODBC database plugin, which will export data to Access.
 You can read about it in the second part.